ranilb/Surfs_up/README.md

     ![Screen Shot 2022-11-06 at 10 24 23 PM](https://user-images.githubusercontent.com/112113327/200220297-971b823d-a7be-4b8b-8d35-04570c7e23db.png)

-* Considering the entire data set for the month of June for all 7 years, the mean, nedean, quartiles and the standerd deviations were computed.
-The following image shows the above statistics for the month of June.
+* Considering the entire data set for the month of June for about 1700 observarions, the mean, medean, maximum temperature, quartiles and the standerd deviations were computed.
+The following image shows the temperature statistics for the month of June.

     ![Screen Shot 2022-11-06 at 9 39 39 PM](https://user-images.githubusercontent.com/112113327/200220805-930d288a-7fd5-42b0-bd48-52127c775891.png)